A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Preliminaries

 \item The hardmax function:

 \begin{itemize} \item The hardmax function simply allocates all probability mass to the candidate of maximum social utility.
-If the size of $\argmax_{j\in [m]} u(x_{j,s_j})$ is larger than~1, then all the probability mass is allocated to the one with minimum index in~$\argmax_{j\in [m]} u(x_{j,s_j})$. \end{itemize} \item The softmax function~\cite{Kul00,SB98}: \begin{itemize} \item The softmax function is formulated as the ratio of one exponential normalized social utility to the sum of both.
-Clearly, it is \emph{nonlinear} in the social utility $u(x_{i,s_i})$ and produces a probability strictly in $(0, 1)$. \end{itemize} \end{itemize}
+If the size of $\argmax_{j\in [m]} u(x_{j,s_j})$ is larger than~1, then all the probability mass is allocated to the one with minimum index in~$\argmax_{j\in [m]} u(x_{j,s_j})$. \end{itemize} \item The softmax function~\cite{Kul00,SB98}:

+\begin{itemize} \item The softmax function is formulated as the ratio of one exponential normalized social utility to the sum over all nominated candidates.
+Clearly, it is \emph{nonlinear} in the social utility $u(x_{i,s_i})$ and produces a probability strictly in $(0, 1)$. \end{itemize} \item The natural function~\cite{Bra54,YBKJ2012,DWH2020}: \begin{itemize} \item We treat the probability $p_{i,\mathbf{s}}$ as ratio of the social utility brought by a candidate to the sum of the social utility brought by all candidates.\footnote{We assume that $\sum_{j\in [m]} u(x_{j,s_j})>0$ for the natural function.} This function is \emph{linear} in the social utility $u(x_{i,s_i})$ and produces a probability in~$[0, 1]$ \end{itemize} \end{itemize}

-Note that the monotone property guarantees that $p_{i,(s_i',\mathbf{s}_{-i})}\geq p_{i,\mathbf{s}}$ for $(s'_i,\mathbf{s}_{-i}) = (s_1,s_2,\ldots,s'_i,\ldots,s_m)$ whenever $u(x_{i,s_i'})\geq u(x_{i,s_i})$ We call the functions calculating the winning probability of a candidate against the others \emph{WP functions}.
+We call the functions calculating the winning probability of a candidate against the others \emph{WP functions}.
 The WP functions by which the egoistic election game is monotone are called \emph{monotone WP functions}.
-The hardmax function is monotone since raising the social utility never makes a party player lose.
-By Lemma~\ref{lem:fractional_monotone}, we know that the softmax function is also a monotone WP function.
-Throughout this paper, we consider monotone WP functions unless otherwise specified.
+The hardmax function is monotone since raising the social utility never makes a group player lose.
+By Fact~\ref{lem:fractional_monotone} below, we know that the softmax function is also a monotone WP function.
+Throughout this paper, we consider monotone WP functions unless otherwise specified. \begin{fact} Let $a, b > 0$ be two positive real numbers such that $a<b$.
+Then, for any $d>0$, $a/b < (a+d)/(b+d)$. \end{fact} \begin{proof} Let $a, b > 0$ be two positive real numbers such that $a<b$.
+Then $a/b - (a+d)/(b+d) = d(a-b)/(b^2+bd)$.
+Since $d>0$, $a<b$, and $b(b+d)>0$, we have $a/b - (a+d)/(b+d) < 0$. \end{proof}